Customs procedures when transporting goods by road

 - Part of:

-- Transporting goods, Import and export procedures, and International freight industry and businesses making customs declarations
+- Transporting goods, Import and export procedures, and Import and export: customs declarations, duties and tariffs

 - First published:

 - Last updated:

 Processes and customs documentation that apply when you transport goods across borders by road.

 Customs transit options when moving goods across the EU